DaviAMSilva/BalatroTheOwlHouseMod/README.md

 - Replaced the face cards with the main characters: **[King](https://theowlhouse.fandom.com/wiki/King)**, **[Eda](https://theowlhouse.fandom.com/wiki/Eda_Clawthorne)** and **[Luz](https://theowlhouse.fandom.com/wiki/Luz_Noceda)**
 - Replaced the Mult Card enhancement texture with **[Flapjack](https://theowlhouse.fandom.com/wiki/Flapjack)**
 - Replaced the Bonus Card enhancement texture with **[Waffle](https://theowlhouse.fandom.com/wiki/Waffle)**
+- Replaced the deck ui elements to have glyphs instead of suits and King's face instead of a king's face
+- Replaced all mention of the suits names with the respective names of the glyphs
 - Added the Titan symbol to the Stone Card texture
 - Added a abomination color scheme to the Wild Card texture